Note: For more information about the Shotgun API, see our API documentation.

-The Shotgun API (Application Programming Interface) enables users to easily integrate their tools with Shotgun.
+The Shotgun Application Programming Interface (API) enables users to easily integrate their tools with Shotgun.
 Through it you can create automated processes, integrate with many third party software packages, and communicate with existing tools within your studio.
-Using the simple CRUD-based, Python API, you can quickly get your scripts integrated with Shotgun.
-Because the needs of every studio are very different, we provide powerful, low-level functionality and leave most of the business logic to you.
+Because the needs of every studio are very different, the Shotgun API provides powerful, low-level functionality and leaves most of the business logic to you.

 Pro tip: Register your scripts separately and have individual API keys for each.
 This will help you to monitor each of your scripts and the actions they are performing much more accurately in the event logs.

 You can download the API at https://github.com/shotgunsoftware/python-api.
 Some common first projects include:

 - Creating a Version and linking it to a Shot.
 Allows you to automate the submission of new renders for review.